tum-erl/gazebosim_blueboat_ardupilot_sitl/README.md

 /blueboat/send_port_motor_0_100_thrust
 /blueboat/send_stbd_motor_0_100_thrust
 ```
-Launching the interface enables control of BlueBoat using a differential drive.<br>,
+Launching the interface enables control of BlueBoat using a differential drive.<br>
 The RIGHT axis of the joystick is responsible for moving forward and backward, while the other LEFT axis of the joystick controls movement to the left/right,

 ```bash
 cd /home/gz_ws/src/extras_interface
 python3 ros2_blueboat_interface_diff.py
 ```

 ## ROS 2 topics